-Carbon monoxide connects with red blood cells, robbing your body of the oxygen it has to have to survive.
-It blends with these cells over 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing your body of the oxygen it has to have to survive.
+It mixes with these cells nearly 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets taken to the vital organs through the bloodstream.
-Simply put, carbon monoxide robs your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+Carbon monoxide, in place of oxygen, then gets taken to the critical organs through the bloodstream.
+Simply put, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; when they lack it, they begin to suffocate.

 Your body takes a long time to eliminate carbon monoxide; however, it can be drawn in much faster.